 Paintings include two of the largest Guardis existing, of Venice, and ten smaller ones.
 There are Cuyps and other Dutch paintings, pretty Bouchers, and many English paintings by Gainsborough and Reynolds, mostly of beautiful women of the day, often mistresses of the wealthy.
 Imagine also ceiling and doorway paintings, drawings, and magnificent needlepoint screens of myths and courtly scenes.
 Even the Billiard Room was filled with china, snuffboxes, and cabinets overflowing with treasures.
 Every lamp, door, drape swag, tray or table was among the finest in the world.

-We’re off to France for a canal trip, strictly for fun, with Mike’s brothers.
+We’re off to France for a canal trip with Mike’s brothers.
 At the end of the month, we go to Chile, Australia, Singapore, and New Zealand.
-I should have lots to write about!
+I bought an around the world ticket to follow Mike.